cmhughes/latexindent.pl/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 EXAMPLE 6: commands that have an else clause using {} and can split the
-    {} across lines; populate %checkunmatchedELSE, for example
+    {} across lines; populate checkunmatchedELSE, for example

-    my %checkunmatchedELSE=("mycommand"=>1);
+    checkunmatchedELSE:
+        pgfkeysifdefined: 1
+        mycommand: 1

     Include any command name you wish; you can put TikZ key names in here too- they don't have to begin with \ as in Example 5.

-    You can specify particular indentation rules in %indentrules, as in Example 3.
+    You can specify particular indentation rules in indentrules, as in Example 3.

     Before: